TrishadKano/DATA-SCIENCE-PROJECTS/README.md

 ## Welcome to My Repository! 🚀

-This space is a showcase of my technical expertise and practical experience in  **Data Analysis 📊, and AI/Machine Learning**.
-Each project reflects my ability to solve real-world challenges, explore cutting-edge technologies, and deliver innovative solutions.
+This repository is a showcase of my technical expertise and hands-on experience in Data Science, Data Analysis, SQL, and Power BI.
+Each project here reflects my ability to solve real-world challenges, explore emerging technologies, and deliver practical, data-driven solutions.

-In this repository, you’ll find examples of **data cleaning, exploratory data analysis (EDA), statistical modeling, data visualization, and predictive analytics**.
-I’ve utilized tools like **Python, Power BI,SQL, MySQL,M SQL Server, SSMS Postgres and Excel** to analyze and present data effectively.

-These projects demonstrate a variety of skills, including handling large datasets, querying data with SQL, automating workflow, and creating insightful dashboards and reports.
-Whether it’s uncovering trends, building interactive visualizations, or solving complex problems, this repository highlights my ability to turn raw data into actionable insights.

-**Key skills showcased in this repository include:**
+🔍 What You’ll Find Here
+Inside this space, you'll discover projects focused on:

+Data Cleaning and Preprocessing

+Exploratory Data Analysis (EDA)

+Statistical Modeling

+Data Visualization

+Predictive Analytics and Machine Learning

+🛠 Tools and Technologies Used
+I've utilized a variety of tools and platforms to analyze and present data effectively:

+Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)

+SQL (MySQL, PostgreSQL, Microsoft SQL Server, SSMS)

+Power BI and Excel for dashboarding and visualization

+Jupyter Notebooks for interactive analysis

+📌 Key Skills Highlighted

-.
-Handling and processing large datasets efficiently.
+Processing and analyzing large datasets efficiently

+Writing complex SQL queries and managing relational databases

-.
-Creating interactive dashboards and data visualizations in Power BI and Excel📊 📈 .
+Creating interactive dashboards and visualizations in Power BI and Excel 📊

+Applying machine learning techniques for prediction and classification

-.
-Automating data workflows and applying machine learning techniques.
+Automating data workflows and performing statistical analysis

-.
-Writing complex queries and managing databases in PostgreSQL and MySQL.

-.
-Conducting statistical analysis.

-.
-Building predictive models to drive data-driven decision-making.

-**I am always eager to collaborate, learn, and contribute to impactful projects.
-If you find my work interesting or would like to connect, feel free to reach out! 🚀**
+🚀 I'm passionate about turning raw data into meaningful insights that support strategic decision-making.
+Whether it's uncovering patterns, forecasting trends, or building end-to-end analytical pipelines, this repository reflects my commitment to data excellence.

+🤝 I’m always open to collaborations, learning opportunities, and contributing to impactful projects